jon-sundelof/codebook/README.md

 ## Techniques

 I have built all the APIs and backend using Node.js and Express.
 As a database I'm using MongoDB since it’s the MERN stack I'm pursuing.
-For the client I have used NextJS and in the client I also set up with redux to easier keep track of states.
+For the client I have used NextJS and the client is also set up with redux to easier keep track of states.

 ## DEPLOYMENT